 In the strength workouts i’ve reduced rest time through the use of supersets which alternates two exercises that target different muscle groups.

-You would still rest between exercises but it would be much less because the paired exercise will target a different muscle group and therefore you are still giving the first worked muscle group the necessary time to recover.
+You would still rest between the super set exercises but it would be much less because the paired exercises will target a different muscle groups and therefore you are still giving the first worked muscle group the necessary time to recover.

-In strength workout #2 you would perform Pullups for A1, rest for 1 minute and perform dips for A2 followed by 90 seconds of rest before your second set of the superset.
+In strength workout #2 you would perform Pullups for A1, rest for at least 45 seconds before performing dips for A2.
+After your set of dips you would then rest 90 seconds before your second set of the superset.